joseluispg1410/dynamic-qa-environment-azure/README.md

 Benefits: reproducible ephemeral environments, cost control, consistent CI results.
 ## Recommended test method (GitHub Actions)

-We recommend running the workflow on GitHub as the primary way to test this project.
-To run it:
+The repository workflow is named **Dynamic QA Environment**.
+Important: external contributors (users without repository collaborator permissions) cannot use the **Run workflow** button to start a manual run.
+Instead, to test this project from an external fork or by external reviewers, follow one of these approaches:

+- Create a Pull Request against the repository's default branch (e.g., `main`).
+The workflow is configured to run on pull request events and will start automatically.
+- Repository collaborators with permission can still run the workflow manually from the **Actions** tab by selecting **Dynamic QA Environment** and clicking **Run workflow**.

+To view results:

 - Open the repository on GitHub and go to the **Actions** tab.
-- Select the workflow named **Dynamic QA Environment** (file: `.github/workflows/dynamic-qa.yml`).
+- Select the **Dynamic QA Environment** and then **qa** workflow and open the latest run to see logs, job steps and any published artifacts (HTML report, JUnit results).
-- Click **Run workflow** (this uses `workflow_dispatch`) to launch a manual run.

-You can monitor progress and view logs on the workflow run page in **Actions**.
-Test reports (HTML and JUnit) are published by the workflow as artifacts or may be published to GitHub Pages depending on the repository configuration.

-If you prefer to run tests locally, follow the **Prerequisites** and the local steps below.
+If you prefer to run tests locally instead of using GitHub Actions, follow the **Prerequisites** and local steps below.

 ## Prerequisites
 Before running the demo locally you should have the following installed (CI runners already provide most tools):